stacklane/docs/🗄/Article/endpoints/assets.md

 There are many excellent JS hosting services, where third party libraries are dependable, distributed, and versioned.

-We like to think of third party JS libraries as part of the browser's stack &mdash; something that extends the native functionality of the browser, and that your app may put to use.
+We like to think of third party JS libraries as part of the browser's stack -- something that extends the native functionality of the browser, and that your app may put to use.

 Ensure that you're able to obtain a reliable Subresource Integrity (SRI) `integrity` attribute for the external JS, and place it on the `<script>` element.
 Typically SRI is only reliable for versioned URLs.